 ICRA won’t protect your patients from water-related infections or outbreaks caused by construction and renovation.
 So, Special Pathogens Laboratory added the W(ater) to ICRA.
 Now you can secure patient safety from the consequences of outbreaks.
 Complement ICRA with WICRA™ and get complete protection from construction-related risks.
 Learn more (link to WICRA on water management services)

 Need assistance to prevent NTM infections?
 We provide expertise in detecting and managing risk from NTM in water used in medical procedures and equipment.
-Our study on NTM in heater-cooler devices resulted in our microbiologist received the 2017 William Rutala Award.
+Our study on NTM in heater-cooler devices resulted the 2017 William Rutala Award awarded to Jack Rihs, VP of Laboratory Services.
+View presentation.

 Knowledge empowers you to respond not react to risk.
 We provide ongoing education on Legionella and other waterborne pathogens.
 Invite us to speak at your next event or learn more and get your questions answered by attending our webinars and seminars:

-- Puzzled by Legionella and Other Waterborne Pathogens? seminars
+- Puzzled by Legionella and Other Waterborne Pathogens? webinars

 - Continuing education through APIC chapters